 - The University does not accept in transfer any graduate courses offered by an institution that does not grant graduate degrees.

 - The University does not accept in transfer for graduate credit any undergraduate courses taken at another institution even if the offering institution accepts the course work as graduate-level work.

 - A unit of credit at Bob Jones University is a semester hour.
 Quarter hours are transposed into semester hours at the ratio of 3:2; that is, 3 quarter hours equal 2 semester hours.
 No fractional credits are recorded, and course credits of a fragmentary nature are disallowed.

 Transfer credit is limited to a maximum of six semester hours for the Master of Arts, Master of Music, Master of Arts in Teaching, Master of Science, Master of Education, Specialist in Education, Master of Ministry, and Doctor of Ministry degrees.
-Up to a maximum of 30 semester hours of work taken beyond the Master of Arts degree may be transferred into the Doctor of Pastoral Theology program.
 Up to a maximum of 48 semester hours may be transferred into the Master of Divinity degree program.
 A maximum of 45 semester hours may be transferred into the Doctor of Education and the Doctor of Philosophy degree programs.
 It is understood that students transferring in substantial credits at the graduate level will not normally take additional work in transfer once they are accepted into a graduate program at Bob Jones University.
 A graduate student’s transfer work is not calculated into his or her grade point average.

 All work taken at other institutions for transfer into a degree program at Bob Jones University once the student has been accepted into a graduate program must be approved by the registrar in advance.
 In such circumstances, the amount of credit to be taken elsewhere will be limited.
 Moreover, the student is expected to complete his final semester of course work in residence at Bob Jones University.